Veritius/bevy_stardust/README.md

 Not that it needs to be a game server.
 The way Stardust is written, it has no concept of network topology, just connections.
 That means you can even use this plugin for P2P connections in a mesh topology, though make sure the plugins you use support that sort of thing.

 ### Planned features
-- Replication and state synchronisation API
+- Replication and state synchronisation plugins
-- UDP, QUIC, and WebRTC transport layers
+- UDP and WebTransport plugins
+- Real time voice plugin

 ## Usage
 | Bevy | Stardust |